machaniG/retail-demand-forecasting/README.md

 If a forecasting model sees all these together, it will try to learn a single process for multiple demand-generating mechanisms.
 That often hurts forecasting.
+After detailed EDA, I found that most SKUs sell from 1 unit to large of batches and that basically all customers place both small and large orders.
+This means that the data cannot be segmented using either **Customer ID or SKU** alone.

+### Outlier Removal

-After careful analysis of the sales velocity (quantiles: min = 1, 25% = 1, 50% = 3, 75% = 12, 90% = 24, 95% = 32, 99% = 120, max = 19,152), I decided to use custom segmentation to handle the variance and split the data into seven operational sub-segments instead of treating all inventory the same.
+As an initial step, I classified each SKU by selling frequency and isolated fast moving from slow moving products based on how many distinct months the product recorded a sale.
+After careful analysis of the sales velocity (quantiles: min = 1, 25% = 1, 50% = 3, 75% = 12, 90% = 24, 95% = 32, 99% = 120, max = 19,152), rows above the 99th percentile (≥120 units) were excluded from training.
 This allowed me to separate the stable high-volume tier from the unpredictable mega-bulk orders.
-It also allows the model to capture clear, specific demand signals for every type of item—from high-volume daily bestsellers to slow-moving long-tail products.
+It also allows the model to capture clear, specific demand signals for every type of item.

 ---

-## Deliverable Business Value

-### 1. Eliminating Stockouts on Bestsellers (High-Vol Commercial)

-**Performance:** Reached a 7.13% weekly error rate.

-**Value:** Gives purchasing teams precise baseline demand for core revenue drivers.
-Ensures top sellers remain in stock without holding excessive buffer inventory.

-### 2. Protecting Cash Flow from Extreme Outliers (B2B Bulk Routing)

-**Strategy:** Identified and isolated B2B bulk orders (up to 19,000 units/day) into a dedicated manual review segment.
-The Mega Bulk orders are usually non-cyclical, contract-driven, or ad-hoc, which breaks time-series logic.
-So I flagged them for manual B2B sales pipeline tracking.

-**Value:** Prevents rare, massive bulk spikes from corrupting automated reorder points for standard retail items, avoiding massive unintended overstocking.

-### 3. Adapting to Price Sensitivity & Promotions (Commercial & Retail)

-**Strategy:** Leveraged price-ratio features to capture how customer demand shifts with price changes and discounts.

-**Value:** Allows category managers to predict volume surges caused by marketing promotions and pre-stock warehouses accordingly.

-### 4. Preventing Over-Ordering on Slow Bestsellers (Micro & Long-Tail)

-**Strategy:** Tailored the model using specialized loss metrics (Huber Loss) for low-volume, sparse items.

-**Value:** Prevents the system from over-reacting to one-off sales spikes, keeping capital free and warehouse racks clear of dead stock.

-"The system achieved 7.1% to 10.8% weekly WMAPE across all core revenue-generating segments (High-Vol Commercial, Wholesale, and Commercial), providing high-confidence baselines for both vendor procurement and daily warehouse fulfillment."

----

-## Overall System Performance
+## Model Performance

+### Weekly Forecast Performance

+The model achieved a **weekly WMAPE of 11.3%** with a **forecast bias of -1.8%**.

+- **WMAPE of 11.29%:** Weekly forecast error is low relative to the total demand volume being forecast.
+- **Daily WMAPE: 63%**
+- **Operational interpretation:** The weekly forecast can serve as a baseline input for procurement, replenishment, and medium-term inventory planning, subject to normal business review and service-level policies.

-The system achieved 7.1%, 9.5%, and 10.8% weekly WMAPE across the High-Vol Commercial, Core-Wholesale, and Commercial segments, respectively, providing high-confidence baselines for both vendor procurement and daily warehouse fulfillment.
-The models achieved weekly WMAPE of 13% for Standard and 18.9% for Heavy-Retail.
-Although higher, 19% error rate is expected in retail demand which has inherently higher noise from impulsive purchases and quick trends.
+The system achieved 11.29% weekly WMAPE on fast moving weekly SKUs using quantile regression, providing high-confidence baselines for both vendor procurement and daily warehouse fulfillment.
+This falls within typical industry WMAPE benchmarks for wholesale/commercial-leaning demand (commonly cited as **10%–20%**), implying that the inventory team can reliably use the models.
+Although higher, the 63% daily error rate is expected in retail demand which has inherently higher noise from impulsive purchases and quick trends as long as it smooths out over 7 day window.
+Daily e-commerce sales fluctuate heavily due to random noise (e.g., lower sales on Fridays, spikes on Mondays, a rainy Tuesday), yielding higher daily WMAPE.
+When you pool these days into a 7-day bucket, the random daily timing variations cancel each other out.
+Besides, intraday shipping and order latency have an impact of model errors because web traffic and processing delays, frequently shift a Monday night order to a Tuesday morning fulfillment.
+Weekly aggregation completely erases this exact InvoiceDate timestamp noise and smoots out the WMAPE.

-Regardless of the segment, this system's forecasting accuracy is within the typical industry WMAPE benchmarks;  10% – 20% for wholesale / commercial, and 20% – 35% for heavy retail / trending SKUs due to impulse buys and trends, implying that the production team can reliably use the models.

 However, after doing research again I found that before deployment, the production team would verify the system's bias.

 ### Forecast Bias: Is the system over-forecasting or under-forecasting?

-While the model achieved strong Weekly WMAPE across all segments (especially commercial and wholesale), bias evaluation revealed a systematic negative bias (-6.53% to -18.99%) **except for the Core Wholesale segment that had a +1.10% bias**, indicating the raw model tends to under-predict sales spikes.
+- **Forecast bias: -1.76%** (a slight, near-negligible under-prediction)

-- **Core-Wholesale: with a 9.51% weekly WMAPE and +1.10% forecast bias** is production ready as it is because errors are minor and cancel out naturally.
-- **High-Vol Commercial achieved the best weekly WMAPE of 7.13% but the forecasting bias (-6.53%)** is slightly above the industry benchmak (± 5%), therefore it needs minor adjustment such as applying a light 1.07x multiplier to eliminate stockout risk.
+Bias evaluation revealed a slight **near negligible negative bias (-1.76%)**. indicating the model has a small tendency of **under-predicting sales by only 2 percent**, which is within the **industry benchmak (forecast bias ±5%)**.
+The near-zero bias means the forecast is not systematically skewed in either direction at the aggregate level.
+The model is production ready as it is because errors are minor and cancel out naturally.
+However, because the model predicts lower sales than actually occurs by 2 percent, it needs minor adjustment such as applying a light 1.07x multiplier to eliminate stockout risk
-- **Commercial & Retail Segments (-8.58% to -18.9% Bias):** LightGBM's standard loss function smoothed out high-frequency demand spikes, resulting in systematic under-forecasting in fast-moving retail channels.
-Further calibration and model tuning, such as custom loss function to penalize negative predictions, are needed.

-### How to Fix Under-forecasting Errors

-The model predicts lower sales than actually occur for Commercial and Retail segments.
-The operational impact of this is that the Warehouse runs out of stock, leading to stockouts, delayed shipments, and lost orders.

-**Business Impact:**

-- **Understocking Risk:** Inventory systems relying on this raw forecast will consistently order ~6.5% to -19% fewer units than the market actually buys.
-- **Customer Churn:** Top-selling commercial items will frequently hit stockout status before the next replenishment cycle arrives.

-After researching I found that in production supply chain, the team would address this in two ways:

-#### 1. Production Post-Processing (The Operational Multiplier) or Safety Stock Buffer

-- In supply chain planning, the cost of a lost sale is usually higher than the cost of holding one extra unit.
-Category managers handle negative bias by adding an explicit Safety Stock Cushion to the baseline prediction.
-- In production supply chain systems, models with stable negative bias are often adjusted using an Operational Safety Multiplier:
-    Final Forecast = Model Output times 1.1079, adjusting thr predictions upwards to recenter the forecast, driving overall bias back down near 0% without hurting the underlying model pattern.

-To prevent stockouts in production environments, I would apply a 1.11x Operational Calibration Factor (or explicit Safety Stock buffer) to the predictions, recentering overall bias to ~0% while preserving baseline precision.

-#### 2. Fix Negative Bias Inside the Model During Training

-In inventory management, the cost of a stockout is usually higher than the cost of holding extra stock.
-The most direct technical fix is to change how the algorithm views under-prediction versus over-prediction.
-Because standard loss functions (MSE/MAE) treat missing a sale by 10 units the exact same as over-buying by 10 units, LightGBM defaults to playing it safe on noisy data, pulling predictions down.
-I would **implement a custom objective function for LightGBM that penalizes under-predictions more heavily than over-predictions**. e.g., explicitly tell LightGBM: *Under-predicting demand is 30% to 50% worse than over-predicting.* The tree splits will naturally shift upward to avoid the higher penalty.

-Alternatively, I would **tune objective and eval metrics (Quantile Loss & Huber Loss).** Although I already used Huber Loss for the Micro segment, I didn't tune model parameters.
-Tuning Huber's alpha parameter (which controls the transition point between MSE and MAE) changes how aggressively the model reacts to right-tail sales spikes.
-Also standard models predict the mean (50th percentile).
-For segments with heavy negative bias (like Heavy Retail at -18.9%), I can use **asymmetric quantile regression (objective='quantile') and set alpha=0.55 or alpha=0.60 (predicting the 55th or 60th percentile)**.
-This forces the model to target a higher point in the demand distribution.

-Lastly, I would **engineer "spike-aware" trend and momentum features.** Negative bias often occurs because the model's features lag behind active real-world surges.
-Adding features that explicitly capture positive velocity gives the trees early warning signals to push predictions up: e.g.,
-    - **Short-Term Velocity Ratios:** Features like *Rolling Mean 3 / Rolling Mean 28*.
-If this ratio is > 1.0, the product is accelerating.
-    - **Consecutive High-Demand Days:** A counter tracking how many days in a row sales exceeded the 75th percentile.
-    - **Discount Depth Interaction:** Instead of just raw Price ratio, create *Price ratio * Rolling Mean 7* to help the model learn that discounts on already fast-moving items cause non-linear exponential spikes.

 ---